-Hepatitis is an inflammation of the liver.
-Inflammation causes soreness and swelling.
-Hepatitis can be caused by many things.
-Hepatitis is most commonly caused by one of the 5 hepatitis viruses (A, B, C, D or E).
-All types of hepatitis cause inflammation of the liver, which interferes with its ability to function.
-Lack of blood supply to the liver, poison, autoimmune disorders, excessive alcohol use, an injury to the liver and taking certain medicines can also cause hepatitis.
+Many different things can cause hepatitis.
+The most common cause of hepatitis is infection with one of the 5 hepatitis viruses (A, B, C, D, or E).
+Lack of blood supply to the liver, poison, autoimmune disorders, excessive alcohol use, injury to the liver, and taking certain medicines can also cause hepatitis.
 Less commonly, viral infections such as mononucleosis or cytomegalovirus can cause hepatitis.

 What is hepatitis B and how is it transmitted?

-There are 5 viruses that cause hepatitis.
-Each hepatitis virus is named with a letter of the alphabet: hepatitis A, hepatitis B, hepatitis C, hepatitis D and hepatitis E. Hepatitis B is a serious liver infection that is usually spread through contact with blood and/or body fluids of someone who has the infection.
+Hepatitis B is a serious liver infection caused by the hepatitis B virus.
+The virus is usually spread from person to person through contact with blood and/or body fluids of someone who has the infection.

 Written by familydoctor.org editorial staff